The Digital Marketing Conference - Konverzija 2019 recap - Lessons and Takeaways

 5. Social - Because Everyone and Their Grandma Is on It

 You can’t have a digital marketing conference and not talk about social media.
 It’s an incredibly dynamic field where culture, politics, money, and espionage all influence what’s going on.
-Someone should make a movie about that.
-In the meantime, here are a couple of things about modern tribes, time spent on platform, and how to best use Instagram.
+Someone should make a movie about that?
+In the meantime, here are a couple of things about modern tribes, time spent on the platform, and how to best use Instagram.

 It’s Like Making a Tribe, Really

 Seth Godin seems to have it right again: it is about building tribes.
 It’s just that on most social networks people are probably more comfortable with the term “community,” but it work in the same way.